How Did Charlemagne's Economic Ideas Save Europe?

 Although the Carolingian Empire was a source of stability in the early Middle Ages and its economy was a big part of that, it was still an underdeveloped economy.
-Generally speaking, underdeveloped economies are comprised of four sectors – industry, commerce, monetary, and agriculture – which often overlap, at least they did in terms of the Carolingian economy.
+Generally speaking, underdeveloped economies are comprised of four sectors – industry, commerce, monetary, and agriculture – which often overlap, at least they did regarding the Carolingian economy.
 As will be outlined below, Charlemagne focused his resources on creating this balanced economy, which eventually allowed the wool industry to dominate northern Europe’s economy in the High Middle Ages.

-In terms of monetary policies, since the Carolingian economy was still underdeveloped, Charlemagne pursued a policy that was simple by modern standards.
+Regarding monetary policies, since the Carolingian economy was still underdeveloped, Charlemagne pursued a policy that was simple by modern standards.
 Charlemagne benefited from circumstances outside of his control, though, as a large amount of silver was introduced to the Carolingian economy through trade with the Norse/Vikings from Russia, who had “liberated” large amounts from the Abbasid Empire in the Middle East.
 The emperor used the injection of silver into the economy, which was the equivalent of a modern “stimulus,” to fund ambitious building projects such as the numerous cathedrals that are still standing across western Europe.

-As the large amounts of silver poured into the Carolingian Empire in the late eight century, Charlemagne realized that the coins, as well as the commodities they were used to purchase, needed to be standardized in order to prevent counterfeiting, fraud, and the black market.
+As the large amounts of silver poured into the Carolingian Empire in the late eight century, Charlemagne realized that the coins, as well as the commodities they were used to purchase, needed to be standardized to prevent counterfeiting, fraud, and the black market.
 Charlemagne established royal mints and a system by which all coins were minted according to a mean weight, both of which drastically cut down on counterfeiting.
-Along with standardizing the weight of the silver coins, Charlemagne also introduced standards of denomination.
-For instance, twenty shillings equaled one pound and twelve pence was equal to one shilling, which remained the standard in most of Europe well into the thirteenth century.
+Along with standardizing the weight of the silver coins, Charlemagne also introduced standards of the denomination.
+For instance, twenty shillings equaled one pound, and twelve pence was equal to one shilling, which remained the standard in most of Europe well into the thirteenth century.
 The emperor also introduced severe penalties for counterfeiting and refusals to accept officially minted money.

 Like his Frankish ancestors, Charlemagne saw the importance in fostering trade within his realm.
 The emperor continued with his predecessors’ policies of promoting trade fairs and towns, but then took things to the next logical level by expanding trade to neighboring kingdoms.
-Slaves, wine, grains, and hand made goods were exported from the Carolingian Empire along the Rhine River to the North and Baltic seas where they arrived in such places to the north as London and Sweden.
-The trade network helped to revitalize the depressed economic conditions of former Roman territories of the west and north and brought regions such as Scandinavia, which were not part of the Roman Empire, into this new system.
+Slaves, wine, grains, and handmade goods were exported from the Carolingian Empire along the Rhine River to the North and Baltic seas where they arrived in such places to the north as London and Sweden.
+The trade network helped to revitalize the depressed economic conditions of former Roman territories of the west and north and brought regions such as Scandinavia, which was not part of the Roman Empire, into this new system.
 Charlemagne also developed regular trade with the Byzantine Empire to the east and the various Islamic dynasties in North Africa and the Near East.
-The creation of a widespread trade network was truly remarkable, but it would not have been possible without technological advances that were made in the agricultural sector during the Carolingian Empire.
+The creation of a widespread trade network was remarkable, but it would not have been possible without technological advances that were made in the agricultural sector during the Carolingian Empire.

 Toward the latter part of Charlemagne’s reign, the three-field crop system was introduced to western Europe.
-In the system, farmers would leave every third field fallow in order to replenish the nutrients in the soil.
-Western European farmers soon learned that the technique was a big improvement on the Roman two-field system as they were able to get two harvests per year, even in the colder climates of the north.
+In the system, farmers would leave every third field fallow to replenish the nutrients in the soil.
+Western European farmers soon learned that the technique was a significant improvement on the Roman two-field system as they were able to get two harvests per year, even in the colder climates of the north.
 For example, barley, oats or legumes would be harvested in the fall, while barley, wheat, or rye was harvested in the spring.
 The three-field system was so successful that it was common well into the modern period throughout Europe and was duplicated in other areas of the world.

-The Emperor Charlemagne is rightly remembered for his many accomplishments that made him one of the greatest monarchs in European history.
+Emperor Charlemagne is rightly remembered for his many accomplishments that made him one of the greatest monarchs in European history.
 Charlemagne brought stability back to Europe after the collapse of the Roman Empire and essentially provided a bridge from the Hellenic Civilization into what is known as Western Civilization.
-The emperor did this through force of arms and by forging an alliance with the Church, but almost as important were the economic policies he instituted.
+The emperor did this through force of arms and by allying with the Church, but almost as important were the economic policies he instituted.
 Charlemagne promoted a sound economic policy that resulted in a balanced economy that was able to withstand the vicissitudes of the Dark Ages.
 By promoting both local and long-distance trade, installing a sound monetary policy, and introducing new agricultural techniques and technologies, Charlemagne brought western Europe out of the Dark Ages and into the medieval period.